igouProto/ramp-swe-frontend-challenge/README.md

 **Actual:** The page crashes

-# [v] Bug 4: Clicking on View More button not showing correct data
+# - [x] Bug 4: Clicking on View More button not showing correct data

 **How to reproduce:**